Duplin Winery’s Myrtle Beach Tasting Room

 The Duplin Winery makes 43 different wines and a plethora of other products.
 Sweetzers are a sweet frozen treat with a slushy like consistency.
 All you need is a bag of Sweetzer mix and a bottle of the recommended Duplin wine to make them.
 I had the Jolly Juice during my visit and fell in love with it!
 We ended up buying a Jolly Juice kit to make at home.

 Duplin also makes gourmet foods to go along with their wines.
 Their gourmet foods include jellies, dressings, crackers, BBQ sauce, and nuts.
 Impressively enough, Duplin makes fudge, too!

-You can purchase all of these items at the North Myrtle Beach Retail Shop Monday-Saturday from 11Am-8PM.
+You can purchase all of these items at the North Myrtle Beach Retail Shop Monday-Saturday.

 Our Wine Tasting